enthyp/actor-gossip/README.md

-# Spy-chat
+# Actor-gossip
-Akka-based chat server with online message analysis on Spark.
+Simple distributed chat server built on Akka Clustering.
+A client with GUI included.